alhamsya/boilerplate-go/README.md

 - Implementation go-redis
 - Handling can be customised by providing an alternate gRCP recovery function
 - Integration of logrus logging library into gRPC handlers
-- Support development in the apple silicon
+- Support development in the Apple Silicon (M1 chipset)